 - Computer used to access web wallet also subject to threats like viruses, malware and keyloggers

 Mobile wallets allow users to quickly and securely spend or receive cryptocurrency anywhere they have their phone and an active internet connection.
+Read our expanded guide to mobile crypto wallets.

 - Easily send or receive crypto payments on the go